aagatam/Pipeline/README.md

   - [Microarray differential expression](#micro)

 ## How does this work?
-Snakeamke wrapper scripts (located in the `workflow` folder) enable for automatic RNA-seq data analysis in terms of quality control, assembly, quantification, gene ontology, differential gene expression and alternative splicing and it's effects on protein level.
+Snakeamke wrapper scripts (located in the `workflow/rules` folder) enable for automatic RNA-seq data analysis in terms of quality control, assembly, quantification, gene ontology, differential gene expression and alternative splicing and it's effects on protein level.
 Additional 'RMarkdown' script enables final visualization for AS.
 Additional Rmarkdown script allowas for Illumina microarrays analysis.
 Pipeline accepts either .fastq, fastq.gz or .fastq.dsrc files.

 ## 1. Requirements <a name="requirements"></a>